-Without these tools it would be near impossible to implement a successful social media strategy.
-Relying on your memory to post updates to your pages would be a nightmare, and sticking to a schedule impossible if you’re just posting when you “feel like it”.
+Without those tools, implementing a successful social media strategy would be near impossible.
+Relying on your memory to post updates to your pages would be a nightmare, and sticking to a schedule impossible if you’re just posting when you “feel like it.”

 Would Facebook really have the audacity to punish these posts?
 Remember that every story published to a Facebook business page is another opportunity for followers of that page to be exposed to ads.